 Ph: (08) 7111 3468

 If you obtain a dog older than three months of age, then you have 14 days in which to register the dog.
 It doesn't matter at what time of year your first registration is done.
-Puppies are registered at the Standard dog registration rate if they are under six months of age, this discount rate is given as your dog is required to be registered by three months of age, however you may not be able to undertake the mandatory desexing before registration is due depending on your dogs circumstances.
-Dogs less than three months of age as at the 1 January each year are 50% off the standard dog registration fee for that financial year.
+Puppies are registered at the Standard dog registration rate if they are under six months of age, this discount rate is given as your dog is required to be registered by three months of age, however, you may not be able to undertake the mandatory desexing before registration is due depending on your dogs circumstances.
+Dogs less than three months of age as at 1 January each year are 50% off the standard dog registration fee for that financial year.

 New registrations after 1 January